bigratenthusiast/crypt/README.md

 ## Installation

-just build it i dunno
+With maven installed run `mvn package`

 ### Setup

-Its a spigot plugin put it in your plugins folder or something
+Add the plugin to your server's `plugins/` folder

 ## Usage

 Run `/help crypt` for a list of commands

 ## Other
-This plugin was made for a private server and alot of the features have to do with the kits, I'm just open sourcing it for the heck of it
+This plugin was created for a private server; I just decided to open source it for the heck of it.

 ## Contributing
 Pull requests are welcome!